johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 While _at first glance_ this seems nice, the negative implications of such global state are numerous:

-- It is hard to know by browsing the code what transport the greeter will use,
+- It is hard to know by browsing the code what transprot the greeter will use,
   - if a transport were passed in via constructor (as implemented by this proposal) it is simpler to understand where the messages will be sent, e.g. via XPC, or some networking mechanism.
 - The system would have to crash the actor creation if no transport is bootstrapped before the greeter is initialized.
 - Since global state is involved, all actor spawns would need to take a lock when obtaining the actor reference.
 We would prefer to avoid such locking in the core mechanisms of the proposal.